NourAlzway/use-router-with-events/README.md

     // navigate to the about page
     router.push("/about");

-    // we can test the logic by checking the `window.gtag` in the console };
+    // we can test the logic by checking the `window.gtag` in the console.
+  };

   return (
     <div>
       ...
       <button className="..." onClick={handleClick}>
-        Learn more about me in the about page
+        Learn more about me on the about page
       </button>
     </div>
   );